 Kathleen believes to the core of her being that narratives shape the world and that artists have a responsibility to shape those narratives, and her mission is to make the world a more connected, compassionate, and inclusive place.

-To accomplish her mission, she creates and produces narratives with crews and content that shift paradigms and teaches and speaks on improving communications.
+To accomplish her mission, she creates and produces narratives with crews and content that shift paradigms.
+She also teaches and speaks on improving communications.

-Her narrative work includes the web series Settling Up and the award-winning series The Evagelists.
-Settling Up is a web series about two former college roommates who end up living together again in their late thirties.
+Settling Up is about two former college roommates who end up living together again in their late thirties.
 Think Two Broke Girls meets The Odd Couple.
-The Evagelists (take the “n” out of “evangelist” and you get “evagelist”) is a feminist mockumentary/comedy web series about evangelists for feminism which uses comedy to address serious issues.
+The award-winning series The Evagelists (take the “n” out of “evangelist” and you get “evagelist”) is a feminist mockumentary/comedy web series about evangelists for feminism.

 Also through her company, Seanachie Communications, (“seanachie” is Gaelic for “storyteller”), Kathleen leads classes in storytelling and communications, coaches communications, and facilitates team conversations.
 She does speaking engagements on communications, listening, and storytelling.
-Speaking engagements include Google Women@, Raindance Web Fest, and the Future of Film Festival.
+Speaking engagements include Google Women@, Raindance Web Fest, International Womens Day at AKQA, and the Future of Film Festival.

 She holds fancy degrees from Yale University and The National Theatre Conservatory as well as certificates from academic programs in Germany.
-She also teaches fitness for Equinox, has a Wonder Woman collection, and can rap (poorly) in German.
+She also has a Wonder Woman collection and can rap (poorly) in German.